jeffsponaugle/Mathpub-/A252768/README.md

 incrementally and tested in turn; the ~1 in 10⁵ primes surviving S₂..S₄ get S₅, S₆, … evaluated from the running gap histogram (Σ count(g)·g^k over the few hundred distinct gap sizes), so the cost per prime is a handful of adds.
-Every sum is 128-bit with overflow detection; if some S_k would exceed 2¹²⁸ (S₁₂ does so around 10¹⁵), depths ≥ k stop being tested and the tool says so.
+Every sum is 128-bit with overflow detection; if some S_k would exceed 2¹²⁸, depths ≥ k stop being tested and the tool says so (S₁₃ crosses 128 bits near 10¹³, S₁₂ near 1.5·10¹⁴, S₁₁ near 10¹⁶; with the default `-k 12` nothing is lost below 1.5·10¹⁴).

 ### Primality